tandica/rhcsa/2-essential-tools/notes.md

   - 1 : executable programs or shell commands
   - 5 : file formats and conventions
   - 8 : sys admin commands
+  - `man -k` searches for topics related to a given keyword.
+Useful if you’re not sure of the exact command you need.
+       - *Ex:* `man -k zip` outputs possible commands for zipping files/directories

+### Env config files

+**/etc/profile** - generic file that is processed by all users on login

+**/etc/bashrc** - file that is processed when subshells are started

+**~/.bash_profile** - file where user-specific login shell variable can be defined

+**~/.bashrc** - user-specific file where subshell variables can be defined

+`mandb` - updates the man database and installs new pages if they exist

+`pinfo` - structured info & detailed explanations for commands.
+More detailed and easier to naviagte than `man`. test.